 2. Reading others writing.
 Greater writers are great readers.

 3. Before penning, create a map of the directions to the flow in writing.
 This one is very important and very few people have mastered it.
 I am still practicing….

 4. Create from observation.
-When the imagination stops creating, take time to observe the surrounding and how a simple living can create so many meanings.
+When the imagination stops creating, take time to observe the surroundings and how a simple living can create so many meanings.
 Write the reality!!

 6. Practice, practice, and practice.
 You cannot escape from this.
-Old sayings still holds value.
+Old sayings still hold value.
 The more you practice the more you learn.